Why Contact Form Emails Fail Without Warning

 The Message-ID header helps receiving mail servers verify that the message is genuine.
 Including a domain matching your sending address improves deliverability scores.

 Beyond headers, your sending domain's SPF, DKIM, and DMARC records must be configured correctly.
 These authentication records tell receiving servers that your server is authorised to send email for your domain.
-Setting these up properly is covered in more detail in the guide on SPF, DKIM and DMARC explained.
+Setting these up properly is covered in the guide on SPF, DKIM and DMARC explained.

 Server-Side Form Validation and Security